 LAMP meets once a year, at the conference of the Seminar on the Acquisition of Latin American Library Materials (SALALM), at which time LAMP considers and votes on funding proposals for acquisitions and new projects.
 Institutions or nonprofit organizations that maintain a library and whose interests coincide with LAMP are welcome to Join LAMP.

 LAMP was founded as the Latin American Microform Project in 1975 by members of SALALM.
-In 2008, LAMP dropped the name 'Latin American Microform Project', and is now known officially as simply LAMP.
+In 2015, LAMP updated its name to stand for 'Latin American Materials Project', in recognition that its projects may include digitization as well as microfilming.
 An article about LAMP's History describes the work of LAMP over the years.